tedklin/pathviz/README.md

 ## Usage

-To run existing visualizations, simply build the project in a ROS catkin workspace and launch the desired roslaunch file located [here](https://github.com/tedklin/pathviz/tree/master/launch)!
+To run existing visualizations, simply build *pathviz* in a ROS catkin workspace and launch the desired roslaunch file located [here](https://github.com/tedklin/pathviz/tree/master/launch)!

-If you want to build your own visualizations, the project includes a small interface for animating [rviz Markers](http://wiki.ros.org/rviz/DisplayTypes/Marker).
+If you want to build your own visualizations, *pathviz* includes a small interface for animating [rviz Markers](http://wiki.ros.org/rviz/DisplayTypes/Marker).

+Animation speeds can be tuned according to preference.
+If it wasn't obvious, it should be noted that the animations below don't reflect the actual wall clock running speed of the algorithm.
+I've considered integrating rosparam files for easier and faster iteration, but I haven't implemented that yet.

-## The algorithms:
+## The Algorithms:

 ## Lee's rotational plane sweep algorithm